larryknaebelobsidian/kingdom/Proposition 122. As Son of Man, David’s Son, Jesus inherits David’s throne and Kingdom, and also the land of Palestine..md

 tags:
   - toc
 ---
+# Proposition 122.
+As Son of Man, David’s Son, Jesus inherits David’s throne and Kingdom, and also the land of Palestine.

 >Obs.
 1. Writers by confining themselves to the Divine Sovereignty and overlooking the specific promises to David’s Son, have Christ now in the enjoyment of the promised inheritance.

 >This Kingdom is declared to be